 - Construction, renovation, or upgrades to farm infrastructure

-- Purchase of equipment that will be used frequently; is essential to the business; cannot be rented; and leads to innovative farm practices
+- Purchase of equipment that will be used frequently; is essential to the business; cannot be rented; and leads to innovative farm practices (*Note: Applications for equipment must include a price quote).

 A minimum of one-to-one match funding is required.